The war in Ukraine has dramatically altered perceptions of energy security and accelerated many countries’ decarbonisation agenda.

 Supply chains for nuclear, hydrogen and renewable energy components, especially uranium, batteries, solar and wind power, will likely come under more significant pressure as the race for alternatives intensifies.

-Action: Define the key risks to your organisation’s footprint, monitor events, and plan scenarios encompassing different election results, security developments, and national ideological trends.
+Action: Define the key risks to your organization’s footprint, monitor events, and plan scenarios encompassing different election results, security developments, and national ideological trends.
 If feasible, explore the possibility of risk-proofing supply chains by duplicating them across like-minded regional/ideological blocs to limit exposure to geopolitical uncertainty.

-Investment risk: driving decarbonisation
+Investment risk: driving decarbonization

-For some governments, especially in Europe, the shock of reducing dependence on Russian gas and, to a lesser extent, oil has made them even more determined to decarbonise their economies.
+For some governments, especially in Europe, the shock of reducing dependence on Russian gas and, to a lesser extent, oil has made them even more determined to decarbonize their economies.
 The EU’s ‘Fit for 55’ proposals (to cut greenhouse gas emissions by 55 percent by 2030) continues to be a significant driver of investment.
 China has committed to reducing its carbon footprint, with the subsequent associated costs in the short term..

 The US also has ambitious clean energy plans.
 However, with its abundant shale gas and oil supplies, it will remain a fossil fuel player to meet domestic consumption and satisfy global demand.
 Australia has been relatively unaffected by events in Europe and has rich seams of coal, gas and other natural resources.
 But it also has a solid green agenda, with many solar and wind projects in progress.
 Almost one-third of Australia’s electricity in 2021 came from renewable sources — a 5 percent increase on the previous year.4

-Action: At an industry level, P&U providers should work towards their organisational decarbonisation targets, cut emissions, and carry out robust ESG reporting to demonstrate that they’re on track.
+Action: At an industry level, P&U providers should work towards their organizational decarbonization targets, cut emissions, and carry out robust ESG reporting to demonstrate that they’re on track.
 Regulated businesses should align their goals with the latest regulations or alternatively seek approval when there is ambiguity, if regulations allow so (which is the case in certain jurisdictions).
 For companies operating in non-regulated segments or where direct regulatory cover is not available, the appropriate approach is to look for financing instruments that explicitly cater to their circumstances.
 Transition financing is receiving a lot of attention, with regulatory authorities and financiers explicitly addressing transition needs and taking on board associated risks.
 In this way, they can gain a degree of cover for their investment risks.

 Net zero targets place considerable pressure on governments and private P&U operators to invest in carbon-free technologies.
 It’s a similar story with the anticipated renaissance of nuclear, which is expected to play a more prominent role in the energy mix.
 Establishing secure energy capabilities requires a wide range of capital-intensive infrastructure to achieve electrification of transport and other parts of the economy.
 These efforts are primarily on a country-by-country basis rather than collective, cross-border initiatives, with different nations traveling at varying speeds.